Robert Paul Wine Sr.

 Known for his strong arm, Wine rarely played enough, or enough full games, to accumulate high statistical totals.
 He was bothered by a bad back and missed most of the 1966 and 1968 seasons because of it.
 He had surgery for a ruptured spinal disc in 1968.

 However, he won a 1963 Gold Glove Award, led the NL in fielding in 1967, and, as mentioned above, he set a ML shortstop record with 137 double plays in 1970.
 That was in fact his only season with more than 420 at-bats - he had 501.
 His best batting average came in his rookie 1962 season, when he hit .244.
 His .215 lifetime average is the fourth-worst all-time with 2,500 or more at-bats, but it also was compiled during the second deadball era, when batting averages were historically low.

 After retiring, Wine was a coach for the Phillies from 1972 to 1983 and scouted for the Atlanta Braves from 1984 through 1986.
 While a coach with Atlanta in 1985, he was named interim manager.
 He later was a member of the New York Mets staff from 1993 to 1996.
 He was often rumored to be a future big league manager when he was coaching the Phillies, but it was GM Dallas Green who succeeded Danny Ozark there in 1979, and when he finally got a chance in Atlanta, it was only in an interim capacity.

-He also had a brother, Edward Wine, who was an outfielder and second baseman in 1962 and 1963 for Quincy, in the Midwest League, and 1963 for Auburn, in the New York-Penn League.
+He also had a brother, Edward Wine, who was an outfielder and second baseman in 1962 and 1963 for the Quincy Jets, in the Midwest League, and 1963 for the Auburn Mets, in the New York-Penn League.
 Edward was not as good a fielder as his brother, but had surprising power; he was also a right-handed hitter.

 - NL Gold Glove Winner (1963)